The Lava Witch

 “Even paradise has a dark side as shown in Bokur’s welcome debut and series launch introducing Det.
 Kali Māhoe, of the Maui PD, who’s also a cultural anthropologist…Bokur nimbly contrasts the Hawaii of sun and golden beaches with its less well-known underbelly of poverty, discrimination, and crime.
 Fans of strong female cops will look forward to Kali’s further adventures.”

-Sign up for my newsletter, and receive two tropical recipes from dishes featured in The Fire Thief plus a copy of my interview with a Hawaiian cultural historian who shares his thoughts about the importance of nature in the islands.
+Sign up for my extraordinarily occasional newsletter, and learn about book and product giveaways, tropical recipes for dishes featured in Dark Paradise Mysteries books, and a copy of my interview with a Hawaiian cultural historian who shares his thoughts about the importance of nature in the islands.